MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

  >- You cannot attach locally created VHD (VHDX) files, and use them as storage on a physical DPM server.
 Make sure you are running DPM 2019 or later deployed on a VM running on Windows Server 2016 or later.

-Follow the steps in the procedures below to set up MBS with tiered storage:
+Follow the steps in the procedures below to set up MBS with tiered storage.
+Follow the procedures in sequence, as listed below.

 1. Configure DPM storage
     > [!NOTE]